CX-Box/cxbox-doc/docs/widget/type/groupinghierarchy/groupinghierarchy.md

 The availability of this function depends on the type:

-This function is available for: MultivalueHover,Hint,Multivalue,MultipleSelect,Inline,PickList,Radio,Money,Number,Dictionary,DateTimeWithSeconds,Date,Checkbox,DateTime,Text,FileUpload.
+This function is available for: MultivalueHover, Hint, Multivalue, MultipleSelect, Inline, PickList, Radio, Money, Number, Dictionary, DateTimeWithSeconds, Date, Checkbox, DateTime, Text, FileUpload.

 See more [field types](/widget/fields/fieldtypes/)